 - soy sauce

 - fish sauce (very little will go a long way)

-can i created variations to the korean spicy cucumber salad?
+What other ingredients can I add to the cucumber salad?

-did you enjoy this korean cucumber side dish recipe?
+Did you enjoy this Korean cucumber side dish?

 I literally ate all of mine in one sitting without pairing with anything!!
 It was so tasty!
 This is definitely a perfect Korean banchan (side dish) to make on a hot summer day!
 They are colorful, easy to make and quite delightful!